typesense/typesense-website/docs-site/content/30.1/api/vector-search.md

 You can use any of the following parameters to fine-tune how API calls are made to remote embedding services:

+#### How remote embedding calls work

+If you use a remote embedding model in `model_config`, Typesense makes that embedding request for you and will retry it if the request times out or fails in a retryable way.

+- By default, Typesense waits about a minute before timing out, and it tries the request twice.
+- You can change that per request with `remote_embedding_timeout_ms` and `remote_embedding_num_tries`.
+- This applies when Typesense creates embeddings during search and during document indexing.

 #### During Search

 | Parameter                     | Description                                                                                               |  Default  |